golovnevs/js_sprint_2020_final_project_golovnevs/README.md

 ## StyleList

 My product StyleList allows users to find their basic wardrobe key pieces based on their style preferences.
-User goes through a quiz where she is asked to choose between 2 outfits, then the product picks 4 most frequently liked outfits and shown it to user.
+User goes through a quiz where they is asked to choose between 2 outfits, then the product picks 4 most frequently liked outfits and shown it to user.
 Then user clicks on them and the product provides list of items used on the pictures.

 ## Screenshots